SEO checklist: 15 Actionable SEO Tips for Your Website

-Any content that makes it to the featured box naturally attracts the majority of the traffic for that search query.
+Any content that makes it to the featured box mainly attracts most of the traffic for that search query.

 9) Create High-Quality Content To Boost On-Page SEO

-So the best way to rank for a lot of keywords and strengthen your on-page SEO is to consistently create high quality content.
+So the best way to rank for many keywords and strengthen your on-page SEO is to create high-quality content consistently.

 To be more specific, Google considers any content high quality if it is

 - Focused on solutions

 - Easy to share and gets shared a lot

 But from an SEO perspective, here are a few things you need to keep in mind while creating content:

 - Avoid Thin Content – No more 500-800 word posts.
 Google likes longer and in-depth articles.
 So be as thorough as possible and create longer content in the range of 1500-2000 words (and beyond, if needed).

 - Avoid Duplicate Content like the plague – Creating duplicate content is the easiest way to get your website penalized by Google.
 There's no harm in doing research and citing authority resources, but don't copy their stuff completely.